anseki/readline-sync/README.md

 Displays the `query` to the user, and then returns the user's response after it has been typed.
 You can specify `options`. (see [Options](#options))

 The `query` may be string, or may not be (e.g. number, Date, Object, etc.).
-This is converted to string (i.e. `toString` method is called) before it is displayed every time.
+This is converted to string (i.e. `toString` method is called) before it is displayed.

 ### prompt